katsh927/anim-435-2024-14440379/midterm/README.md

 - Adds a framing chart image plane to the selected camera.

 Installation
-1. Save the `cameras.csv` file in the `data` folder within your project directory.
+1. Save the camera.csv file in the data folder within your Maya project.
-2. Update the script with the correct path to your CSV file.
+2. UPDATE THE SCRIPT with the correct path to your CSV file.